GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/03_sceneQueries.md

   - Any hit - Cheapest type of cast query, just returns a boolean if hit occurred or not.
   - Closest - Returns information only about the closest hit.
 Cheaper than *All*, more expensive than *Any*.

-## All hit casts {#sceneQueries_a_a}
+## All hit casts
 As the name implies, these type of queries perform a cast and then return information about all hit objects.
 Relevant methods are:
- - @ref bs::PhysicsScene::rayCastAll "PhysicsScene::rayCastAll()"
+ - @bs::PhysicsScene::rayCastAll
- - @ref bs::PhysicsScene::boxCastAll "PhysicsScene::boxCastAll()"
+ - @bs::PhysicsScene::boxCastAll
- - @ref bs::PhysicsScene::sphereCastAll "PhysicsScene::sphereCastAll()"
+ - @bs::PhysicsScene::sphereCastAll
- - @ref bs::PhysicsScene::capsuleCastAll "PhysicsScene::capsuleCastAll()"
+ - @bs::PhysicsScene::capsuleCastAll
- - @ref bs::PhysicsScene::convexCastAll "PhysicsScene::convexCastAll()"
+ - @bs::PhysicsScene::convexCastAll

 They all share a common interface, where as the first parameter they accept a shape with its starting position and orientation, travel direction, and finally an optional maximum range.
-They return an array of @ref bs::PhysicsQueryHit "PhysicsQueryHit" objects.
+They return an array of @bs::PhysicsQueryHit objects.

 ~~~~~~~~~~~~~{.cpp}
 // Sphere centered at origin with radius 0.5